ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gke-multi-arch/how-to-1.md

 layout: learningpathall
 ---

-## Migrate your existing x86-based application to run on Arm-based nodes in a single GKE cluster
+## Migrate an existing x86-based application to run on Arm-based nodes in a single GKE cluster

 Google Kubernetes Engine (GKE) supports hybrid clusters with x86 and Arm based nodes.
 The Arm-based nodes can be deployed on the `Tau T2A` family of virtual machines.
 The `Tau T2A` virtual machines are powered by Ampere Altra Arm-based processors.